nartc/nartc-nx/README.md

 1. Run `yarn ng serve api` to start the server on port `3001`
 2. `SwaggerUI` runs on `localhost:3001/docs`
 3. Make sure to have a local `mongod` instance running
-4. Make sure to create the following role to test things out:
+4. Make sure to create the following role to test things out at `Swagger -> Role -> POST /roles`:

 ```json
 {